mengsiwei/mengsiwei.github.io/_posts/2025-02-10-How to Write a Survey.md

 #### First phase [collection and outline]

-Almost 6 months ago, my advisors proposed that we can write a Survey in this field.
-Then, this note will come.
+Almost six months ago, my advisors suggested that we write a survey in this field.
+Here, this note comes.
-At first, I made a literature review and collection in this field to have a knowledge of paper volume.
-At the suggestion of my advisor, a table used to record papers born.
-Don’t worry to add more unrelated papers, because it will increase linearly with time.
+At first, I conducted a literature review and collected papers in this field to understand the volume of existing work.
+Following my advisor’s suggestion, I created a table to record the papers.
+Don’t worry about just few papers—over time, they will accumulate linearly.
-I tried to make some classification, but it is so difficulty to make a clear classification.
+I tried to classify the papers, but it was difficult to establish a clear classification system.
-Then, I quoted, and draft an outline on Survey architecture.
-The efficient way to draft an outline is find a reference.
+Then, I quited, and drafted an outline for the survey architecture.
+The most efficient way to draft an outline is to find a reference.

 #### Second phase [add, add, and add]

-At the beginning, it is very hard for me to write any meaningful content onto it.
-I have no idea where I start.
-Then, my advisor suggested maybe you can add one paper you have read.
-Don’t care the connection, just add it.
-Thus, we set a goal that every week, read, summarize, and add around three papers in this area.
+In the beginning, it was very hard for me to write anything meaningful.
+I have no idea where to start.
+Then, my advisor suggested, "Maybe you can start by adding one paper you’ve read."
+Don’t worry about the connections, just add it.
+So, we set a goal that every week, read, summarize, and add around three papers in this area.
 This is a long process, please hang in there, and be regular.
 You will have fun.

 #### Third phase [draft]

-Now, this survey cannot be name an article, because there is no connection with each part, and especially each paper.
-Luckily, you will have some ideas on how to classification, how to organize each parts.
-It's amazing, but it's the truth.
+At this stage, the survey still couldn’t be considered a proper article because there was no connection between different parts, especially between papers.
+Luckily, you will have developed some ideas on how to make a classification system, and how to organize each parts It's amazing, but it's the truth.
-I first make a relative mature classification system.
-Actually, I have modified several version of this classification.
+I first created a relatively mature classification system.
+Actually, I have modified several version before settling on one.

 #### Fourth phase [polish]

-First of all, the biggest problem lies in organization between each part.
-It will be weird if you just go directly into the content without transition sentence.
+First of all, the biggest problem lies in organizing different sections.
+If you jump straight into content without transition sentences, the flow will feel unnatural.
+Take some time in organization the transition sentence.
-Second, give the corresponding solution or existing progress after you propose a problem.
+Second, after proposing a problem, always provide corresponding solutions or discuss existing progress.
-Finally, a good visualization or table can leave impression.
+Finally, a good visualization or table can leave a strong impression.

 ___

 ### Tips

 Tips:
-1. Make a table on paper lists
+1. Make a table about paper lists
 2. Set a regular writing habit
 3. Make connection
 4. Be careful of problem and solution sentence
 5. Good visualization
 6. Keep pace with the latest

+See you soon!